CubicVR for SU Podium or SketchUp

 CubicVR offers a way to create SketchUp based panoramas

-CubicVR (beta) is a SketchUp extensions for SU Podium V2.5.519 (and above) users.
-It renders six square, cubic images and automatically stitches the cubic images into an equirectangular image, ready to be converted to a spherical Panorama.
-The main benefit for CubicVR is to create non-photo-realistic (NPR) SketchUp panoramas.
+CubicVR is a SketchUp extensions for SU Podium V2.5/ 2.6 (and above) users.
+It produces six, non-photo-realistic, square images and automatically stitches the cubic images into an equirectangular image, ready to be converted to a spherical Panorama.
+There are several benefits for CubicVR for SU Podium users and even if you don't use SU Pdoium.
+CubicVR will create non-photo-realistic (NPR) SketchUp panoramas.
 These panoramas can be overlayed on the SU Podium photo-realistic equirectangular image in Podium Image Editor.
 (See example below).
-Or the NPR equirectangular images can be uploaded to the Panorama server and be used as non-photo-realistic SketchUp spherical panoramas.
+Also, you can create spherical panoramas of just the SketchUp scene, with applying SU Podium raytracing, for quick tests to see if the camera position and the scene's content is correct.
+Once the NPR equirectangular image is create, it can be uploaded to the panopdm.com Panorama server and be used as non-photo-realistic SketchUp spherical panoramas.

 How to use CubicVR